University of Sanctuary

-We are in the process of pursuing University of Sanctuary status, an initiative that recognises the good practice of universities in welcoming, supporting and empowering people seeking sanctuary.
+Cardiff University was awarded University of Sanctuary status, an initiative that recognises the good practice of universities in welcoming, supporting and empowering people seeking sanctuary.

 This status promotes a culture of welcome, and brings together existing work to support forced migrants and asylum seekers, as well as further develop support for displaced individuals.

 Our University of Sanctuary working group consists of students and staff who are responsible for collection information on our existing work in this area.
-The group will continue to meet once the application has been submitted, ensuring we continue with plans to further develop our support for people seeking sanctuary.

 Asylum seekers opportunity award